guptv93/guptv93.github.io/_linear_algebra/eigen_svd.md

 **Powers of a Matrix**

-We use $A^2$ to denote application of the transform denoted by $A$ twice ($AA$).
+We use $A^2$ to denote application of $A$ transform twice.
 In general, it is a very difficult task to compute $A^k$ (for large $k$) even for small matrices.
 Eigenvalue Decomposition gives us a very easy way of doing the same.
 If we can write $A$ as $V\Sigma V^{-1}$, then

 $$
 A^k = (V\Sigma V^{-1}) (V\Sigma V^{-1}) \dots(V\Sigma V^{-1}) = V\Sigma^kV^{-1}
 $$

 This equation intuitively makes sense.
-Once you shift a vector for normal basis to eigen-basis, repeated application of the transform just scales each component (along each eigenvector) repeatedly by the corresponding eigenvalue.
+Once you shift a vector from normal basis to eigen-basis, repeated application of the transform just scales each component (along each eigenvector) repeatedly by the corresponding eigenvalue.